Early access programme services

-An early access program, also known as an expanded access program, is a regulatory pathway that enables companies to widen potentially lifesaving access to investigational and pre-approval medication.
-By allowing a broader patient population to receive promising treatments before full approval, early access programs can result in accelerating adoption and generating diverse real-world data.
+An early access programme, also known as an expanded access programme, is a regulatory pathway that enables companies to widen potentially lifesaving access to investigational and pre-approval medication.
+By allowing a broader patient population to receive promising treatments before full approval, early access programmes can result in accelerating adoption and generating diverse real-world data.
 In these cases, the patient does not have comparable or satisfactory alternative therapies available and cannot participate in a clinical trial.

-For rare disease patients, early access programs are a crucial lifeline, providing access to innovative therapies that may not yet be available in their home country.
+For rare disease patients, early access programmes are a crucial lifeline, providing access to innovative therapies that may not yet be available in their home country.

-Early access programs can be launched at any stage of the product lifecycle, including:
+Early access programmes can be launched at any stage of the product lifecycle, including:

 - Before full regulatory approval to help generate real-world data